holder66/vhamml/README.md

 [![VHamML Continuous Integration](https://github.com/holder66/VHamML/actions/workflows/VHamML%20Continuous%20Integration.yml/badge.svg)](https://github.com/holder66/VHamML/actions/workflows/VHamML%20Continuous%20Integration.yml)
 ![GitHub](https://img.shields.io/github/license/holder66/VHamML)
 # VHamML
-A Command Line Interface (CLI) app, for classification using a nearest neighbor algorithm based on Hamming distances.
-VHamML makes use of the [holder66.hamnn ML library](https://github.com/holder66/hamnn).
+A machine learning (ML) library for classification using a nearest neighbor algorithm based on Hamming distances.

+You can incorporate the `VHamML` functions into your own code, or use the included Command Line Interface app (`src/cli.v`).

 You can use `VHamML` with your own datasets, or with a selection of publicly available datasets that are widely used for demonstrating and testing ML classifiers, in the `datasets` directory.
 These files are either in [ARFF (Attribute-Relation File Format)](https://waikato.github.io/weka-wiki/formats_and_processing/arff_stable/) or in [Orange file format](https://orange3.readthedocs.io/projects/orange-data-mining-library/en/latest/reference/data.io.html).